Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgIssueNFTResponse"></a>

 ### MsgIssueNFTResponse
+Deprecated: do not use

 MsgIssueNFTResponse is the Msg/IssueNFT response type.

-Note: deprecated

 | Field | Type | Label | Description |